Gathering features

 But when is clear clear enough?
 Is it ever clear enough?
 Should the company invest in mobile apps, integrations with map services like Google Maps, an open API, more ubiquitous signage?
 Should it keep looking for new and better ways to provide information to travelers?

 The answer depends on how the feature determines customer satisfaction.
 Will travelers be satisfied as long as what they consider the norm is met?
 Or will increasing investments in providing information also increase satisfaction?
-In other words, is it a Must-Be feature or a One-Dimensional feature?
+In Kano terms, is it a Natural feature or a One-Dimensional feature?
 The answer to that question impacts the evolution of your product and the trade-offs you make.

 Remember that a Kano survey is not about finding out if a certain service attribute is desirable or not.
 It’s about determining what Kano category the attribute belongs to.
 And that may be less obvious.

-If clarity of information turns out to be a Must-Be attribute, investments above a certain level will not contribute to higher customer satisfaction.
+If clarity of information turns out to be a Natural attribute of the product, investments above a certain level will not contribute to higher customer satisfaction.
 If on the other hand, information clarity is a One-Dimensional attribute, the transport company will have to continuously invest in clarity of information.
 Merely matching expectations will not be enough.

 When you’re thinking of excluding a feature from your Kano study, think about how obvious its Kano category is.
-More often than not, you won’t be able to tell, and you’ll want to ask your customers.
+More often than not, you won’t be able to tell, and you’ll want to find out from your customers.

 Last updated